b-t-k/b-t-k.github.io/a-guide/part-1.md

 This is the programming/computer stuff.
 Don’t despair — it’s not actually as daunting as it seems.
 Cut and paste is your friend, and along the way you will continue to build on your knowledge until soon you can strikeout on your own :-)

 #### Terminal
 Most of the Standard ebook tools are not housed in a GUI (Graphical User Interface) — the thing you point and click with your mouse.
 You will need to become fairly comfortable with the terminal interface to work on a project.
-But again it’s mostly cut and paste from the [Manual](https://standardebooks.org/manual/).
+But again, it’s mostly cut and paste from the [Manual](https://standardebooks.org/manual/) so as soon as you adjust to the interface it is pretty simple.

-> Hint: if you triple click on a command in the Step-by-Step it will select what you need.
+> Hint: if you triple click on a command in the Step-by-Step it will select the line you need.
 Keyboard commands are your friend.
-So if you triple click a command, then hit cmd-c, cmd-tab, cmd-v and then enter you can quickly accomplish a step.
+So if you triple click a command, then hit cmd-c, cmd-tab, cmd-v and then enter you can efficiently accomplish a step.
-- triple click: select paragraph)
+- triple click: select paragraph/line
 - cmd-c: copy
 - cmd-tab: switch to previous window (presumable the terminal)
 - cmd-v: paste
 - enter: execute the command

-*Terminal* can be found by searching for terminal using Spotlight (Cmd+space) or by navigating to to *Applications: Utilities* and double clicking on the Terminal icon.
+On a Mac *Terminal* can be found by searching for terminal using Spotlight (Cmd+space) or by navigating to to *Applications: Utilities* and double clicking on the Terminal icon.

 ![GitHub Desktop](/images/terminal_icon.png)

 We will talk more about this later, but you will need to use this application in order to install the tools.

 #### Brew
 To install and maintain the tools on a Mac you use the [Homebrew package manager](https://brew.sh/).
-This is similar to an “app store” — basically some non-gui software that leaves the heavy lifting of installing and updating to someone else.
+Homebrew is similar to an “app store” — it is basically non-gui software that does the heavy lifting of installing and updating for you.
 There are instructions on the [tools Github](https://github.com/standardebooks/tools) (More on Github in the next section) to get up and running.
-IN a nutshell you will copy the command from   the website into terminal and hit enter.
-At this point the this is the command (but it may changes be safe and copy it from the website).
+In a nutshell you will copy the command from   the website into terminal and hit enter.
+At this point this is the command (but it may change so be safe and copy it from the website):

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)”`

 It will take some time, all the while your terminal will be spitting out lines and line of gibberish.
-Just ignore and have a nice cup of tea or coffee.
+Just ignore it and have a nice cup of tea or coffee.

 #### Python
 Standard Ebooks has a toolset that is based on the Python programming language.
 When you install the Standard Ebooks [tools](https://github.com/standardebooks/tools) it will install the latest version of Python 3 for you, so *dinnae fash yersel* as the Scots might say.

-Just follow the step by step in the tools repository README.md.
+Just follow the step-by-step in the tools repository README.md.
 Remember it’s all cut-and-paste.
 - `brew` commands install the support software that the tools need to use
 - `pipx` commands install the python programs
 - `sudo` is a terminal command that allows the the install to take place at *root* level i.e as an administrator.
 It will likely  ask for your password for permission.

 I would ignore the *Optional* elements at the this point unless you know what they mean.
 From time to time you be required to update the SE software as new versions come out.

+`sudo pip3 install --upgrade standardebooks`

 ### Github
 [Github](https://github.com/) is a website that employs [Git](https://www.atlassian.com/git/tutorials/what-is-git), a source control system.
 Normally used as a way of managing source code (and if you think about it, that’s what making an ebook essentially is), it’s what Standard Ebooks uses to manage and control the various projects.
 I am a real noob at using `Git` and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.